Photosensitive epilepsy: Television

 Television has traditionally been the most common source of seizures in PSE.
 For people with PSE, it is especially hazardous to view television in a dark room, at close range, or when the television is out of adjustment and is showing a rapidly flickering image (as when the horizontal hold is incorrectly adjusted on analog television sets).
-Modern digital television sets that cannot be maladjusted in this way and which refresh the image on the screen at very high speed present less of a risk than older, analog television sets.
+Modern digital television sets that cannot be maladjusted in this way and which refresh the image on the screen at very high speed present less of a risk than older, analogue television sets.

 Some people with PSE, especially children, may exhibit an uncontrollable fascination with television images that trigger seizures, to such an extent that it may be necessary to physically keep them away from television sets.
 Some people (particularly those with cognitive impairments, although most people with PSE have no such impairments) self-induce seizures by waving their fingers in front of their eyes in front of bright light or by other means.

 UK television broadcasters require all screen content to pass an Automated PSE and QC test.
 Previously, the Harding FPA Test was used to assess content, however this has been replaced by software such as BATON or Vidchecker.
 Ofcom regularly updates their definition of a flashing sequence.
 This is an objective standard of assessment of potential to trigger seizures in the susceptible population.
 This test is not currently required internationally.
 An automated file-QC system like BATON implements algorithms to detect PSE levels based on the restrictions described in ITU-R BT.1702, Ofcom, and NAB-J guidelines.
 The recent versions of BATON support Ofcom, NAB-J, ITU-T BT.
 1702 (2005 and ITU-R BT.
 1702 (2018), there are plans to support ITU BT.1702-2 (10/2019) as well in the upcoming release.